zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

-Firebird Database Server 2.0 BETA 1
+Firebird Database Server 2.0 Release Candidate 1
 ==================================================

   ** IMPORTANT **

-  The ODS has changed.
+  The ODS has changed since Firebird 1.5.
 See the notes below regarding the new ODS and installation over older versions of Firebird.

   ** ********* **

-This document is a guide to installing this package of Firebird 2.0 Beta 1 on the Win32 platform.
+This document is a guide to installing this package of Firebird 2.0 RC1 on the Win32 platform.
 These notes refer to the installation package itself, rather than Firebird 2.0 in general.